 Today you’ll get to explore the vast wilderness of the Eastfjords further.
 The area is known for its wealth of diverse wildlife.
-On your travels of this part of the country, keep an eye out for herds of reindeer, as this is the only region in Iceland where you can find them wild.
+On your travels in this part of the country, keep an eye out for herds of reindeer, as this is the only region in Iceland where you can find them wild.

 Close to Egilsstaðir are the most popular attraction of the East; the forest Hallormsstaðaskógur and the great lake Lagarfljót.

 The forest is Iceland’s largest wooded area.
-There you’ll find numerous hiking trails leading to waterfalls, streams, cliffs, moors and coves.
-You could also hike to the serene lake Lagarfljót to try to catch a glimpse of its famous resident; the great wyrm-monster Lagarfljótsormurinn.
+There you’ll find numerous hiking trails leading to waterfalls, streams, cliffs, moors, and coves.
+You could also hike to the serene lake Lagarfljót to try to catch a glimpse of its famous resident, the great wyrm-monster Lagarfljótsormurinn.

 After exploring the East to your heart’s content, you’ll move on to the North.
 Make your way towards the diverse sites of Lake Mývatn, situated in an area of active volcanism.
 Freestanding lava pillars and pseudocraters dominate Lake Mývatn’s landscape.
 The surrounding region is no less spectacular, as the whole area was formed by an eruption some 2,000 years ago.